 That requirement forced employers to verify a worker's age and make sure that their parents signed off on them working, but the GOP in Arkansas just got rid of that.

-So to put it as simply as possible, Alex is a full fledged supporter of the team that is actively pushing for more child labor.
+So to put it as simply as possible, Alex is a full-fledged supporter of the team that is actively pushing for more uh child labor.

-And he can do all this sensational shit around it that he wants, but his policies and the people he supports will lead to far more child labor exploitation.
+And he can he can do all this sensational shit around it that he wants, but his policies and the people he supports will lead to far more child uh labor exploitation.

-The bill that they're talking about doesn't do what Alex and John Bowen are claiming.
+The bill that they're talking about doesn't do what Alex and John Bowne are claiming.

 It includes a provision for the county of LA to purchase lots at a fair price and rebuild stuff that's in the public interest, like infrastructure or possibly affordable housing.

-From an NBC Los Angeles article published on July 8th, the county had received 1207 requests to rebuild, but they had only issued 90 permits at that time.
+Uh from an NBC Los Angeles article published on July 8th, uh, the county had received 1,207 requests to rebuild, but they'd only issued 90 permits at that time.

-In that clip, Alex cited two completely incorrect numbers because he's just making this shit up.
+Uh in that clip, Alex cited two completely incorrect numbers because he's just making the shit up.

-He exempted them from the twenty twenty five building code standards, only requiring that they follow the twenty twenty two code, but it's still taking like fifty days for permits to be approved, which is too long.
+He exempted them from the twenty twenty-five building code standards, only requiring that they follow the twenty twenty-two code.

-It sucks, and I'm sure that I don't know what the answer is to make it go more quickly, but I'm confident that it's not just lying about the situation in order to build conspiracy theories to distract the audience from Trump's mishandling of XD.
+It sucks, and I'm sure that I don't know what the answer is to make it go more quickly, but I'm confident that it's not just lying about the situation in order to build conspiracy theories to distract the audience from Trump's mishandling on that stand.

-Those numbers are from nine days before this episode that Alex is recording.
+Those numbers are from uh nine days before this episode that Alex is recording.

-They said, we didn't send extra fire firearms, we sent them the next morning.
+They said we didn't send extra fire drugs, we sent them the next morning.

 That's on record.